akamalov/pcap-reporter/README.md

-# 🌐 MCP-PCAP Reporter v1.0
+# 🌐 PCAP Reporter v1.0

 A comprehensive network packet capture analysis tool with professional-grade reporting, security scanning, and network visualization capabilities.
 Built with modern web technologies and ready for production deployment.